LiveRamp/reslang/docs/reference.md

 ## Attribute Modifiers

-The following modifiers can be placed after the attribute type:
+The following modifiers can be placed after the attribute type to indicate that it should be included for a given verb

+- no modifier
+    - The default is that the field is included for POST and GET
+- mutable
+    - The field is included also for PUT and PATCH
 - output
-    -   This indicates that the attribute does not need to be specified on a POST and is only present on an output representation from GET or MULTIGET.
-Id is always automatically output only.
+    - The field is only included for GET

+Note that "id" is treated as "output" implicitly.

+The following modifiers can be placed after the attribute type to indicate optionality:

+- no modifier
+    - default is always required when included in a verb
 - optional
-    -   This indicates that the attribute is not always required.
-By default, non-optional attributes are marked as required in the generated Swagger.
+    - always optional when included in a verb
+- optional-post, optional-put, optional-get
+    - optional when included in that specific verb, all others marked as required

+Note that attributes included in PATCH are *always* optional.

+Here is a simple example:

+    configuration-resource Car {
+        id: string
+        make: string
+        nitro: string mutable optional-post
+        created: datetime output
--   mutable
+        location: string mutable optional-put
-    -   This indicated that the attribute can be mutated using a PUT.
+	/operations
+	    GET POST PUT PATCH
+    }

+This results in the following fields:
+- POST required=make and location, optional=nitro
--   synthetic
+- PUT required=nitro, optional=location
-    -   This indicates that the attribute is derived, or synthetic. i.e. it is formed out of other state.
-By default is is output only.
+- PATCH optional=nitro and location
+- GET required=id, make, nitro, created, location

 ## Difference between PUT and PATCH